on a Ministry Principle:

 needed railings for safety.
 If a guest fell off, the owner would

-be guilty, says the law.
+be guilty, says Jewish law.
 Inviting someone to spend time with you

 without putting proactive safety measures in place endangers the guest